Sufyx/Playwright_Exercise/README.md

 A simple exercise for presenting and testing data related to a company and it's employees/departments/etc.

 The database is in SQL from a provided Docker image.
-The implementation is in React, Node and Postgres.
+The implementation is in React, Node and Postgres and Sequelize.
 The testing is in Playwright.

  To login you may use the following details: